gohjiayi/youtube_analysis/README.md

 Run `parse_tree.ipnyb` for all videos listed in `data/videos_df.csv`.
 The output is saved as `data/parse_tree_df.csv`.

 ### Object Detection
-Run `object_detection.ipnyb` to save all thumbnail images of videos in `data/videos_df.csv` into the `images/` folder (~2GB).
+Run `object_detection.ipnyb` to save all thumbnail images of videos in `data/videos_df.csv` into the `images/` folder.
 Then, object detection is executed for all thumbnail images downloaded.
 The output is saved as `data/object_detection_df.csv`.
 Alternatively, code for performing this step on Amazon Web Service (AWS) S3 and SageMaker has been provided to facilitate efficiency.

 ## Data Exploration
 Run `data_exploration.ipnyb` to see visualisations generated from the data collected.